tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "That sounds reasonable."

 "Yes.
-Nobody came.
-Not one person.
+Unfortunately, nobody came.
+Not a single person joined the movement.
 Not even the founder.”

 "Then how do you kno…”